tiagogmfreire/flow_chabot/README.md

 # About

-A very bare bones hands on project to implement RAG Python, Fastapi, Langchain, React and the CI&T Flow API.
+A very bare bones hands on project to implement RAG using Python, Fastapi, Langchain, React and the CI&T Flow API.

-I was worried that would not be able to finish it on time so I ended up skipping automated testing.
+I was worried that I would not be able to finish it on time so I ended up skipping automated testing for now.

 ## Backend